weisscharlesj/SciCompforChemists/notebooks/introduction/intro.md

 - M. Roarke Tollar providing feedback and reporting typos in chapters 0 and 1
 - Andrew Klose providing feedback and reporting typos in chapter 12 and an idea for an exercise
 - Harrison Kuhn for identifying a code error in chapter 11
-- nzjakemartin (GitHub handle) identifying a type in the weighted average equation
+- nzjakemartin (GitHub handle) identifying a typo in the weighted average equation
 - Paul A. Craig identifying a typo in the Python code
 - Patrick Coppock providing feedback
 - Zachary M. Schulte for providing feedback and reporting typos in chapter 14
 - Yuthana Tantirungrotechai for reporting errors in chapter 6
 - @Avalanchian for reporting an error in chapter 10 data/elements_data.csv file
 - Matthew A. Kubasik for reporting an error in chapters 6 and 8
-- Geoffrey M. Sametz for help with nmrsim
+- Geoffrey M. Sametz for helping with nmrsim
 - Ryan Schulte for reporting typos
 - Robert Belford for reporting typos
 - Filippo Muzzini for reporting a missing data file in chapter 6
 - jaredchis (GitHub handle) for reporting a code typo in chapter 3
-- Geoffrey D. Smith for reports multiple typos
+- Geoffrey D. Smith for reporting multiple typos